ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 Promoter retrieval using GenomicRanges
 MEME for motif...

-# 7. Other sources of information
+# 7. Other data mining tools

 ## 7.1 ThaleMiner
 https://bar.utoronto.ca/thalemine/begin.do